erictaylor103/erictaylor103/README.md

 #### 🌱 What I love to do:
 - Coding 👨‍💻
-- Biking (getting lost in bike trails is fun! 🚵‍♂️)
+- Biking (getting lost on bike trails is fun! 🚵‍♂️)
 - Kayaking
 - Music production (house, tech-house, techno...let's dance! 🕺🏽)